ramnivas/release-notes-exp/FIXES.md

 - **bcoe action:** Labels based on **PR title** only
 - **Trade-off:** Simpler but requires PR titles to follow conventional commits (e.g., "feat: Add feature")

-**For Exograph:** Consider this approach if team is willing to enforce conventional PR titles.
-Otherwise, keep the custom code for the flexibility of commit-based labeling.
+**For Exograph:** Replace custom labeling code with this maintained action.
+The team already follows conventional commit format in PR titles (as seen in recent PRs), making this a safe simplification.
+If commit-based labeling (vs title-based) becomes needed later, can revert.

 ---